juanedi/splitbot/README.md

 All settings are read from environment variables.
 Please take a look at the [Settings module](https://github.com/juanedi/splitbot/blob/master/src/Settings.hs) for a complete list of required variables.

-## Execution modes
+## Running

-Running `stack build` will create two executables, each corresponding to one of the provided modes of operation supported by the Telegram API.
+Executing `stack build` will create two executables, each corresponding to one of the provided modes of operation supported by the Telegram API.

 ### splitbot-polling